desihub/desidatamodel/doc/DESISURVEY_OUTPUT/ephem.rst

 uranus_dec        float64[25] deg
 ================= =========== ===== ===========

-*TODO*: is "day" the right unit for MJD days?
+*TODO*: what is the right unit for MJD days?  "day" isn't a valid FITS standard unit.

 *TODO*: clarify what MJD/date corresponds to the ra/dec values, e.g. is that the RA/dec at noon, dusk, integer MJD, etc.